liberfa/erfa/README.rst

 ERFA includes smaller changes that may or may not eventually make it into SOFA, addressing localized bugs or similar smaller issues:

-* A typo has been corrected in the documentation of atco13 (see https://github.com/liberfa/erfa/issues/29).
+* Typos have been corrected in the documentation of atco13 and atio13 (see https://github.com/liberfa/erfa/issues/29).

 Building and installing ERFA
 ----------------------------